Chenzo/chenzo_blog/content/the-case-against-pve-only-servers-in-sea-of-thieves/index.md

 ### The Devs are busy.
 Let’s not give them something else to work on.

-Seriously, PvE only servers should be the LAST thing they should work on, and then have to worry about supporting.
+Seriously, PvE only servers should be the LAST thing they should work on, let alone then have to worry about supporting said servers.

 ![omg, please let me just name my ship!](./asset-2.jpeg)